Biography

 (Click on links to see Photos and Reviews)

 Michael is a theatre and opera director whose work has been seen on stages from Los Angeles, to Chicago, to New York, to Yekaterinburg, Russia – and many places in between.
-He is the new Artistic Director of Skylight Music Theatre in Milwaukee, WI.
-For Skylight this past season, he directed Little Shop of Horrors and Dennis DeYoung’s (of Styx fame) The Hunchback of Notre Dame (Milwaukee Magazine Best Show Pick).
+Since September, 2019, he has been the Artistic Director of Skylight Music Theatre in Milwaukee, WI.
+For Skylight this past season, he directed Spring Awakening and School of RockPrevious credits for Skylight include Noises Off, A Jolly Holiday, Little Shop of Horrors and Dennis DeYoung’s (of Styx fame) The Hunchback of Notre Dame (Milwaukee Magazine Best Show Pick).
 Hunchback is in search of it’s next production.
 Info: Here.
-This season he will direct Disney’s A Jolly Holiday and Noises Off with music by Combustible Edison.

 Previously, he was the Associate Artistic Director and Director of Education of Off-Broadway’s The York Theatre in New York City.
 He is also the Producing Artistic Director of NewArts, an organization he started with a local dad in response to the Sandy Hook Elementary School tragedy.
 Newarts brings high-level performing arts education and programming to the resilient community of Newtown, CT.
 NewArts uses the performing arts as a vehicle for healing and promoting creativity, collaboration and community – to give children tools for their future.